stazz/UtilPack/README.md

 This package provides functionality of `PushRunner.Run` method of the [NuGet library](https://github.com/NuGet/NuGet.Client) as MSBuild task, which can be integrated into build process to automatically push package on every build.

 [Read More ->](./Source/UtilPack.NuGet.Push.MSBuild)

+## Portability
+UtilPack is designed to be extremely portable.
+Currently, most of the projects target .NET 4 and .NET Standard 1.0.

 ## TODO
 One of the most important thing to be done is adding proper unit tests for all the code.